-Adenike Akinsemolu is a passionate environmental researcher, educator, and female child advocate.
-Born in Ondo State Nigeria, Adenike is the author of numerous studies, which have appeared in reputable publications.
-Her passion for the environment propelled her to study Environmental Microbiology.
+Adenike Akinsemolu is a passionate environmental educator and author of numerous studies, which have appeared in reputable publications.
+Her passion for the environment propelled her to study Environmental Microbiology at doctoral level.

 Additionally, Adenike founded the Girl Prize, which provides financial and mentorship support for young Nigerian secondary school girls with an interest in the sciences.
-She currently an Associate Fellow of the Royal Commonwealth Society and recently appointed as a member of the National Steering Committee of the Sustainable Energy Practitioners Association of Nigeria under the Ministry of Power, Works and Housing.
+She is currently an Associate Fellow of the Royal Commonwealth Society and a Robert Bosch Stiftung Young Researcher Awardee.

-When she is not raising the next generation of green leaders or women scientists, she can be found working on her PhD in Environmental Microbiology, spending time in nature, and playing sports
+When she is not raising the next generation of green leaders or scientists, she can be found spending time in nature and playing sports.